chengmeowz/project-posture/README.md

 - [X] Average the 3 trials for each condition to get an overall average score for **Total Area (cm²), AP RMS (cm), ML RMS (cm), Total Displacement (cm), and Total Velocity (cm/s)** for each condition (i.e., we will have 4 average Total Area (cm²) scores)

+* [variables.py](https://github.com/chengmeowz/project-posture/blob/main/code/variables.py), a Python file to average the 3 trials for each condition to get an overall average score.

-[variables.xlsx](https://github.com/chengmeowz/project-posture/blob/main/BDS/variables.xlsx), an excel file contains an overall average score for Total Area (cm²), AP RMS (cm), ML RMS (cm), Total Displacement (cm), Total Velocity (cm/s), MVPA_minutes.week, Subject, Vision, and Surface for each condition.
+* [variables.xlsx](https://github.com/chengmeowz/project-posture/blob/main/BDS/variables.xlsx), an excel file contains an overall average score for Total Area (cm²), AP RMS (cm), ML RMS (cm), Total Displacement (cm), Total Velocity (cm/s), MVPA_minutes.week, Subject, Vision, and Surface for each condition.

 - [X] Decide X and Y.
    - we set X as Total Area (cm²), AP RMS (cm), ML RMS (cm), Total Displacement (cm), and Total Velocity (cm/s);